 Park and recreation agencies nationwide are keeping children active, learning, and engaged this summer through a variety of program offerings.
 Parks are particularly well positioned to offer programs outdoors, in parks and open spaces, and help children discover a love for nature and outdoor play.These same communities also rely on the support of key federal funding streams like the 21st Century Community Learning Center program and the Summer Food Service Program.

-That’s why we’re inviting you to experience what a typical child experiences in a summer camp or out-of-school time program offered by local parks and recreation.
-You’ll see firsthand how federal funding is critical to fostering healthier youth through out-of-school time (and have a blast while doing it!).
-This event is a kick-off to July — the nation’s official Park and Recreation Month.
+That’s why we invited you to experience what a typical child experiences in a summer camp or out-of-school time program offered by local parks and recreation.
+You saw firsthand how federal funding is critical to fostering healthier youth through out-of-school time (and have a blast while doing it!).
+This event was a kick-off to July — the nation’s official Park and Recreation Month.

 Garfield Park, First St SE & F St SE, Washington, DC 20003

-Take a break and have some fun!
-Thanks to our members, the DC Department of Parks and Recreation, the Maryland National-Capitol Park and Planning Commission, and the Caroline County (MD) Recreation and Parks Department, we’ll be offering several activities for you to try out.
-These are activities children would participate in throughout summer camp and during out-of-school time programs.
+Thanks to our members, the DC Department of Parks and Recreation, the Maryland National-Capitol Park and Planning Commission, and the Caroline County (MD) Recreation and Parks Department, we offered several activities for you to try out.
+These were activities children would participate in throughout summer camp and during out-of-school time programs.
 These programs help children grow, learn and stay healthy.

-NRPA and its member partners will be offering small giveaways like sunglasses and more!
+NRPA and its member partners offered small giveaways like sunglasses and more!

 We're proud to partner with likeminded organizations to highlight the important work of out-of-school time programming.